Pink Dot SG: Pink Dot SG 2014

 Pink Dot SG 2014 was held the evening of 28 June with a turnout of 26,000.
-The event's theme, "For Family, For Friends, For Love", highlighted the LGBT community's contributions to society, and its theme song was "We Are Family".
+The event's theme, "For Family, For Friends, For Love", highlighted the LGBTQ community's contributions to society, and its theme song was "We Are Family".
 In addition to the traditional Pink Dot formation with torches, 2014's event included a blue heart formation within the Pink Dot.
-Pink Dot SG 2014 also featured a "Community Voices" segment, in which local LGBT individuals and straight allies were invited to speak and share their stories.
+Pink Dot SG 2014 also featured a "Community Voices" segment, in which local LGBTQ individuals and straight allies were invited to speak and share their stories.

 Ambassadors of the event included Broadway performer Sebastian Tan, actor Brendon Fernandez and Nominated Member of Parliament Janice Koh.
 Taiwan-based Singaporean Pop Idol Stefanie Sun also supported the event through a 20-second video.
 Local YouTube stars Tree Potatoes made a shout-out in a video.
 Pink Dot SG 2014 saw energy company giant BP and multinational banking firm Goldman Sachs join a growing list of corporate sponsors.

 Pink Dot SG 2014 in particular drew strong criticism from Singapore's religious Muslim and Christian communities which counter-demonstrated in a "Wear White" event, in which participants dressed in white apparel.
 In response, and foreseeing possible unruly behaviour, Pink Dot organisers deployed security personnel and collaborated with the Singapore Police Force (SPF) for the first time; the event nevertheless proceeded without incident.
 Local media covered the controversy with full-page articles and the event itself was widely reported by foreign media.

 Pink Dot SG 2015

 Pink Dot SG 2015 was held the evening of 13 June.
 The date was chosen to prevent a clash with the Islamic month of Ramadan.
 The event ran under the campaign title "Where Love Lives" and included a campaign video directed by local filmmaker Boo Junfeng.
-The event coincided with the launch of a pioneering LGBT support network for local universities.
+The event coincided with the launch of a pioneering LGBTQ support network for local universities.

 The celebrity ambassadors for Pink Dot SG 2015 included local actor Patricia Mok, Campus SuperStar winner Daren Tan and local YouTube celebrities Munah Bagharib and Hirzi Zulkiflie.
 However, Munah did not appear at the event, for unknown reasons.
-Veteran actor Patricia Mok said she wanted the local older population to support the LGBT community.
+Veteran actor Patricia Mok said she wanted the local older population to support the LGBTQ community.

 The list of corporate sponsors grew to include three new companies – social network Twitter, movie exhibitor Cathay Organisation and financial news company Bloomberg – in addition to Google, JP Morgan, Barclay, Goldman Sachs and The Gunnery.
 However, PARKROYAL hotel on Pickering, which had sponsored previous events, discontinued its sponsorship, deciding to "[channel] resources to support other equally meaningful causes".
 Contact Lens specialist CooperVision also did not continue its support.

-Pink Dot SG 2015 drew increased focus from both anti-LGBT and pro-LGBT groups.
+Pink Dot SG 2015 drew increased focus from both anti-LGBTQ and pro-LGBTQ groups.
 Both sides received wide coverage on local mainstream media.
 The event was attended by 28,000 people, a record.